3901-5-09 Agent licensing and appointments.

 (4) If the resident business entity ceases to exist as a corporate or other legal entity, its agent license shall be subject to revocation.

-(6) In addition to the requirements in paragraph (G)(5) of this rule, a business entity title agent must notify the department of any change in its ownership or in the ownership of any business entity holding an ownership interest in the business entity title agent within thirty days and must include an organizational chart that shows all owners and their percentages of ownership of both the business entity title agent and business entities having ownership interests.
+(6) In addition to the requirements in paragraph (H)(5) of this rule, a business entity title agent must notify the superintendent of any change in its ownership or in the ownership of any business entity holding an ownership interest in the business entity title agent within thirty days and must include an organizational chart that shows all owners and their percentages of ownership of both the business entity title agent and business entities having ownership interests.

-(H) Nonresident business entity licenses
+(I) Nonresident business entity licenses

 (1) A business entity domiciled in another state or whose principal place of business is in another state may be licensed as an insurance agent in this state if it satisfies all of the following conditions: